Investing in the musical life and legacy of Philadelphia

 • We accept applications from 501(c)(3) organizations as well as organizations with 501(c)(3) fiscal sponsors.
 Note that if a fiscal sponsor is used, the legal address of the applicant organization and the project activities must comply with the location requirements for eligibility (above).

-• Applicant organizations whose staff or board include current Society members are eligible to apply for and receive grants; those members will be recused from any discussions or votes related to their organization’s application.
+• Applicant organizations who meet the above criteria are eligible to apply for and receive grants, regardless of whether or not their staff or board include current Society members.
+If any applicant organizations do have staff or board as current Society members, those members will be recused from any discussions or votes related to their organization’s application.

 WHAT WE FUND: